Vitaly086/rsschool-cv/CV.md

 * [LinkedIn](https://www.linkedin.com/in/shcherbinovv)
 * [Tg](https://t.me/Vshcherbinov)
 ## About me:
-*I'm **Junior Unity** developer.
-I currently work at a programming school and a game development studio.*
+I am a ***Junior Unity*** developer with experience in C#, OOP, and design patterns.
+I am currently working at a programming school and a game development studio, where I have honed my skills and gained experience in the field.
+I am looking for opportunities to continue my professional development and work on exciting projects as a remote Unity developer.

 ## Skills:
 * Unity development